 Yes, it’s at a great campground, and yes, the Cabins are charmingly rustic.

-The main pool (see above) was renovated a couple of years ago, and theming and a slide were added.
+The main pool (at right) was renovated in 2009, and theming and a slide were added.
 It’s much better than it was, but still not great.

 But overall, the theming is not nearly so strong as that at the other moderates, and as a result, the comparative kid appeal is slight.